Index

 classmethod

-Retrieve an existing job instance from the DataTailr platform.
+Retrieve an existing job instance from the Datatailr platform.
 Based on the job name and environment.

-__init__(name, environment=Environment.DEV, image=None, run_as=None, resources=Resources(), acl=None, python_version='auto', python_requirements='', build_script_pre='', build_script_post='', env_vars={}, type=JobType.UNKNOWN, entrypoint=None, update_existing=False)
+__init__(name, environment=Environment.DEV, image=None, run_as=None, resources=None, acl=None, python_version='auto', python_requirements='', build_script_pre='', build_script_post='', env_vars=None, type=JobType.UNKNOWN, entrypoint=None, get_existing=False, app_section='')

 Initialize a Job.